Advance to your graduate degree with Shenandoah University’s Articulation Agreement Into Shenandoah University’s Occupational Therapy Program.

 Shenandoah University Schools of Health Professions and Pharmacy have established articulation agreements with undergraduate College of Arts and Sciences.
 These articulation agreements are designed to build strong partnerships between the SU College of Arts and Sciences and the graduate health professions programs.
 These agreements provide a pathway into the graduate admission process by reserving a set number of seats in their programs for students applying from within Shenandoah.

-For admission and entry into the Doctorate of Occupational Therapy Program through this articulation agreement, candidates must complete the following for priority status eligibility:
+For admission and entry into the Master of Science or Doctorate of Occupational Therapy Programs through this articulation agreement, candidates must complete the following for priority status eligibility:

 - Submit a completed admission application available through the Occupational Therapy Centralized Application Service (OTCAS).
-The OTCAS admissions cycle begins on or about July 1st and ends on or about October 15th of each academic year.
+The OTCAS admissions cycle begins in July and ends on or about June 1 of each academic year.

 - Complete all prerequisites required for admission to the program.

 - Submit all official transcripts